OPC UA UDP is a simple UDP based protocol that is used to transport UADP NetworkMessages.

 OPC UA Applications shall issue an IGMP membership report message (V1, V2 or V3 as appropriate) for IPv4 or a MLD membership report message for IPv6 when enabling a PubSub connection on which they will receive UDP multicast NetworkMessages.

 The receive port for UDP unicast communication is configured on a PubSubConnection.
-The Address parameter for a PubSubConnection is defined in 22.214.171.124.
+The Address parameter for a PubSubConnection is defined in 184.108.40.206.
 All NetworkMessages for one port are received through one PubSubConnection.
 The filtering and assignment of NetworkMessages for the Subscriber is done based on the PublisherId.
-The hostname for the URL in the PubSubConnection Address parameter is set to ‘localhost’ since the source address is not used for filtering.
+The hostname for the Url in the PubSubConnection Address parameter is set to ‘localhost’ since the source address is not used for filtering.
+The NetworkInterface field in the Address is not required and is only configured if the Subscriber should listen only on the configured interface.
+If the NetworkInterface is null or empty, the Subscriber should listen on all interfaces.

-The syntax of the URL used in the PubSubConnection Address parameter has the following form:
+The syntax of the Url field in the PubSubConnection Address parameter has the following form:

 The destination address is configured on the datagram TransportSettings of a WriterGroup.
-The Address parameter for a WriterGroup datagram TransportSetting is defined in 126.96.36.199.4.
+The Address parameter for a WriterGroup datagram TransportSetting is defined in 220.127.116.11.4.
 The Address parameter for WriterGroup datagram TransportSettings shall be configured.
 If no Address is configured on a WriterGroup, the WriterGroup PubSubState shall be Error.
+The NetworkInterface field in the Address is not required and should be null or empty and shall be ignored.

 The host is either an unicast IP address or a registered name like a hostname or domain name that can be resolved to a unicast IP addresses.
 The IP address and the port are the destination of the UDP datagram.